 Note: the media that is available on the Media tab are the videos and images you imported into the Media Room library.
-Click Import Media to import media from your computer's hard drive.
+See Importing More Media Files if you want to import more media.

 3. Continue this process until all the media slots have been used.